Malicious Selling Strategies in E-Commerce Livestream: A Case Study of Alibaba's Taobao and ByteDance's TikTok: Conclusion

 \section{Conclusion}

-In summary, our paper fills in the research gaps of understanding what malicious selling strategies are in livestream shopping platforms and how designs support these malicious behaviors.
-These findings contribute to the broader HCI discussion about how to counter malicious strategies and dark pattern designs, and to protect target users' welfare while the platforms have the motivation and power to adopt more and more dark patterns.
+This research sought to understand the malicious selling strategies that are used on livestream shopping platforms and how platform designs support these malicious behaviors.
+These findings contribute to the broader HCI discussion about how to counter malicious strategies and deceptive designs, and to protect target users' welfare while platforms have the motivation and power to adopt more and more deceptive designs.
 We welcome researchers from various backgrounds to join our effort to push forward this prominent research agenda.

 \end{CJK}